 Bruce’s favorite activities in life were politics, gardening, nature, his family and any excuse for a joyous gathering.

 Per Bruce’s wishes cremation has taken place.
-A memorial service will be held at noon Friday, Nov.
+A memorial service will be held at noon today, Nov.
 22, at the Jowett Family Funeral Homes in Benzonia.
-Visitation will be Thursday, Nov.
-21, from 6 to 8 p.m., at the funeral home.

 Arrangements are by Jowett Family Funeral Homes & Cremation Service, Benzonia and Frankfort.